-- Heating equipment replacement with high efficiency equipment; - Appliance replacement (e.g. refrigerators, washers); - Replacement of electric hot water heaters with either gas, solar or instantaneous hot water heaters, as appropriate; - Insulation.
+- Heating equipment replacement with high efficiency equipment; - Appliance replacement (e.g. refrigerators, washers); - Electric hot water heaters replaced by, or supplemented with, either gas, solar or instantaneous hot water heaters, as appropriate; - Insulation.

 Preliminary estimates of the cost of installation and energy savings for each measure are described in sections 5 and 6.